Scaling Behaviors of LLM Reinforcement Learning Post-Training: An Empirical Study in Mathematical Reasoning: Empirical Results and Scaling Laws

 \section{Empirical Results and Scaling Laws}

 This section presents a comprehensive empirical investigation into the scaling behavior of RL for post-training LLMs.
-Our experiments are designed to address the core questions posed in Eq.~\ref{eq:compute-constrained}, Eq.~\ref{eq:data-constraint}, and Eq.~\ref{eq:data-reuse}.
-We first examine scaling behaviors under compute and data constraints, then analyze independent scaling dimensions, data reuse strategies, and finally evaluate generalization performance together with an ablation study on the GRPO group size $G$ (Eq.~\ref{eq:GRPO}).
-To ensure robust conclusions, each configuration is repeated \textbf{three times} for both base and instruct models.
+We first examine scaling behaviors under compute and data constraints, then analyze independent scaling dimensions, data reuse strategies, and finally evaluate generalization performance together.
+To ensure robust conclusions, each configuration is repeated \textbf{three times} for both base and instruct models ranging from 0.5B to 72B.